Updated: Sep 1

 Some of the houses which were discovered in Reykjavik came from the X century.
 Their characteristic elements were thick walls, on 2 meters, and oblong shapes even up to 20 meters long.
 The houses were built from stones as wood was scarce on the island.
 The wood was only used for roof constructions.

 Reykjavik has evolved over the centuries.
 However, it still has the character of a village rather than a city.
 The city's development can be seen in several modern skyscrapers built to give the town some fresh view.
 The Harpa concert hall stands out with its modernity.
 The building is said to be made of ice, and it looks like it.
 The basalt landscape of Iceland inspires its facade.

 There are some aspects of Scandinavian architecture that help us distinguish it from any other.
 Apart from the houses were people lived, the Vikings also built other buildings that had different functions.
 One of those was the boathouses, built near the waterline.
 They served for the Viking boats to be kept during the winter while they were not used.
 Some of them were incredibly long as the Viking ships could reach up to 25 meters or longer.
 The base was made of stones, on which the wooden walls were built up.
 Each house could only keep one ship.

 The religious houses were also built, even before the Christians came to Scandinavia.
 The first ritual houses were not much different from other buildings.
-Those were made from wood and were initially used for defeating the enemies and display the weapons.
+Those were made from wood and were initially used for defeating the enemies and displaying their weapons.
 After the Christianization of Scandinavia, the Steve churches began to appear.
 The wooden churches were built using the same techniques as in making the boathouses.

-The Stave church is very tall, with complex constructions.
+The Stave church, one of the prettiest churches in Iceland, is very tall, with complex constructions.
 From the outside, they looked rather dark, as most of them were decorated with intricate designs.